NEONScience/NEON-Data-Skills/tutorials/R/R-basics/Set-Working-Directory-In-R.md

 accessed.
 Use your favorite tool that can unpackage/open .zip files (e.g., winzip, Archive Utility, etc).
-The files will now be accessible in a directory named `NEON-DS-Met-Time-Series` containing all the subdirectories and files that make up the data set or the subdirectories and files will be unzipped directly into the data directory.
+The files will now be accessible in a directory named `NEON-DS-Met-Time-Series` containing all the subdirectories and files that make up the dataset or the subdirectories and files will be unzipped directly into the data directory.
 If the latter happens, they need to be moved into a `data/NEON-DS-Met-Time-Series` directory.